Schröder returns, Lakers beat Blazers 102-93 to snap skid

 Trail Blazers: CJ McCollum missed his 19th straight game with a broken foot. … Robert Covington had four points on 1-of-8 shooting in 40 minutes.

-Lakers: Damian Jones didn’t play after driving from Phoenix to Los Angeles earlier in the day.
-The Lakers signed Jones to a 10-day contract as a backup big man. … They opened a three-game homestand, and they won’t play outside California again until March 21.
+Lakers: Damian Jones didn’t play after driving from Phoenix to Los Angeles earlier Friday when the Lakers signed him to a 10-day contract. … They opened a three-game homestand, and they won’t play outside California again until March 21.

 UP NEXT